U.S. News Rankings

 |Ranking score and category|

 Bard College’s setting is less like a typical campus than a vast village spread out across 500 acres of parks and woodland.
 Located in Annandale-on-Hudson, N.Y., the secluded school is close to the Hudson River and the Catskill Mountains.
 Many students have views of the campus’s nearby scenery from their dorm rooms.
-First-year students must live in one of the campus’s 40 different residence halls and houses, some of which have “alcohol free,” “quiet,” and “wellness” themes.
-For outdoor recreation, students can go horseback riding, canoeing, hiking, and biking.
-There are more than 80 clubs on campus, and students are welcome to start new organizations.
-There is no elected student government at Bard, and no Greek system, either.
-More than half of Bard students study abroad before graduation.
-There are tons of student volunteer options, like the Bard Prison Initiative, a program that sends students to maximum- and medium-security jails throughout New York to tutor inmates.
-The Bard Raptors sports teams are members of the NCAA Division III Eastern College Athletic Conference.
-Freshmen at Bard start college earlier than their peers at most other schools, arriving in early August for a three-week orientation to campus, academic, and community life known as the Language and Thinking Program.
+First-year students must live in one of more than 40 residence halls and houses, on campus, some of which have “alcohol free,” “quiet” and “wellness” themes.
+For outdoor recreation, students can go horseback riding, canoeing, hiking and biking.
+There are nearly 100 clubs on campus, and students are welcome to start new organizations.
+There is no Greek system at Bard.
+About half of Bard students study abroad before graduation.
+There are tons of student volunteer options, including one that sends students to maximum- and medium-security jails throughout New York to tutor inmates.
+The Bard Raptors sports teams are members of the NCAA Division III Liberty League.
+Freshmen at Bard start college earlier than their peers at most other schools, arriving in early August for a three-week orientation to campus, academic and community life known as the Language and Thinking Program.

 |School mission and unique qualities (as provided by the school):|